Juniper/contrail-operator/DEVELOPMENT.md

 ## Building contrail-provisioner

-### Install additional dependencies
+### Generate contrail-api-client
-In order to generate `contrail-api-client`, which is used by contrail-provisioner, Python2 is required and the following Python libraries need to be installed:
+First, install Python2 and the following Python libraries:

     pip install future lxml

-### Generate contrail-api-client
+Then, generate `contrail-api-client` files:

     make generate

+`make generate` will also change go.mod file, so that locally generated `contrail-api-client` can be imported.
+This needs to be run only once.

 ### Build contrail-provisioner